Guadeloupe: Police and crime

-Although Guadeloupe is one of the safest islands in the Caribbean, it was the most violent overseas French department in 2016.
-The murder rate is significantly higher than that of Paris, at 8.2 per 100,000.
+Guadeloupe is the most violent overseas French department in 2025.
+The murder rate is significantly higher than that of Paris, at 13.68 per 100,000.
 The high level of unemployment caused violence and crime to rise, especially in 2009 and 2010, the years following the Great Recession.
 Residents of Guadeloupe describe the island as a place with little everyday crime, and most violence is caused by the drug trade or domestic disputes.
 In 2021, additional police officers were deployed to the island in the face of rioting arising out of COVID-19 restrictions.

 Normally, about 2,000 police officers are present on the island including some 760 active National Gendarmerie of the COMGEND (Gendarmerie Command of Guadeloupe) region plus around 260 reservists.
 The active Gendarmerie include three Mobile Gendarmerie Squadrons (EGM) and a Republican Guard Intervention Platoon (PIGR).
-The Maritime Gendarmerie deploys the patrol boat Violette in the territory, which is planned for replacement by a new PCG-NG patrol boat in about 2025–2026.
+The Maritime Gendarmerie deploys the patrol boat Violette in the territory, which is planned for replacement by a new PCG-NG patrol boat in the latter 2020s.